 Did one or more keys on your keyboard go missing?
 Your keyboard would still be usable if that key was either a key that you barely ever used, or a key that can still register a key press without the plastic cap.
 But what if you don’t like working this way or the worse scenario – it was some key you used a lot, like the space bar?
 Either ways, you have only two options.
 You can either buy a new keyboard or you can remap your existing keyboard.
 To me, buying a new keyboard just because of one broken key doesn’t make sense.
-If you are also not willing to spend some bucks and want to go ahead with the second option, then here is how to remap keyboard in Windows 10, 8, 7, and Vista.
+If you also want to save some bucks and want to go ahead with the second option, then here is how to remap keyboard in Windows 10, 8, 7, and Vista.

 Note: I tried these tools on my computer running Windows 10 Pro and they worked perfectly fine.
 However, these tools will work on older Windows versions, like Windows 8.1, Windows 8, Windows 7 etc.

 Remap Keyboard in Windows 10 Using Third Party Tools